 - · One-half of the amount donated

-- 50% of the tax on Form 40. line 21
+- 50% of the tax on Form 40, line 21

 - \$500 (\$1,000 on a joint return)

-- The tax on Form 40, line 21 less the amount on Form 40. line 22
+- The tax on Form 40, line 21 less the amount on Form 40, line 22

-After calculating the credit amount, you can add any amounts reported on Form ID K-1, Part XI, line 63 to that amount.
-The total credit can't exceed \$500 (\$1,000 on a joint return).
+If you have credit from an ABE (Form ID K-1, Part XI, line 59), you can add that to the amount computed above (if any).
+The total credit is limited to the smallest of:

-A qualified educational entity includes:
+- 50% of the tax on Form 40, line 21 or - \$500 (\$1,000 on a joint return).

-• A nonprofit corporation, fund, foundation, research park, trust, or association organized and operated exclusively for the benefit of Idaho colleges and universities
+EIN00046 09-07-2023 Page 37 of 64 A qualified educational entity includes:

-- A nonprofit, private, or public Idaho school (elementary, secondary, or higher education) or its foundation - Idaho education public broadcast system foundations - The Idaho State Historical Society or its foundation - An Idaho public library or its foundation - · An Idaho library district or its foundation - · An Idaho public or private nonprofit museum - · The Idaho Commission for Libraries - Idaho Commission on Hispanic Affairs - Idaho Commission for the Blind and Visually Impaired - · Idaho Council on Developmental Disabilities - · Idaho State Independent Living Council - · Idaho Council for the Deaf and Hard of Hearing - · Idaho STEM Action Center - Medical residency programs or support organizations devoted to training residents in Idaho
+- A nonprofit corporation, fund, foundation, research park, trust, or association organized and operated exclusively for the benefit of Idaho colleges and universities - A nonprofit, private, or public Idaho school (elementary, secondary, or higher education) or its foundation - Idaho education public broadcast system foundations - The Idaho State Historical Society or its foundation - · An Idaho public library or its foundation - · An Idaho library district or its foundation - An Idaho public or private nonprofit museum - · The Idaho Commission for Libraries - · Idaho Commission on Hispanic Affairs - Idaho Commission for the Blind and Visually Impaired - · Idaho Council on Developmental Disabilities - · Idaho State Independent Living Council - Idaho Council for the Deaf and Hard of Hearing - Idaho STEM Action Center - Medical residency programs or support organizations devoted to training residents in Idaho